 Were the disciples "seeing things?"

-I might hallucinate due to a lack of sleep, grief or through abuse of drugs but I can't hallucinate the same thing with someone.
+Hallucinations may be caused by a lack of sleep, physical illness, grief or through abuse of drugs but I can't hallucinate the same thing with someone.
 Hallucinations exist in the individual's mind.
 They're not group experiences.

 Process of Elimination

 "Although at least a few if not all of Jesus’ disciples may have been in an emotional state that rendered them candidates for a hallucination, the nature of some of the experiences of the risen Jesus, specifically those that occurred in group settings and to Jesus’ enemy Paul, and the empty tomb strongly suggest that these experiences were not hallucinations.”